 - In a large bowl, combine the flour, egg, butter, sugar, lemon zest, vanilla extract, cinnamon, nutmeg, and cardamom.
 Mix everything together with the spiral dough hooks of your electric mixer.

 - Slowly add the milk with the dissolved yeast into the bowl and keep mixing for around 5 minutes until the dough forms a ball that no longer sticks to the side of the bowl.

 - Now add your rum-soaked fruit/nut mix and mix for another few minutes until the fruit is evenly distributed.
+Instead of your mixer, you can also use your hands if preferred.
 If your dough gets overly sticky again, add a little more flour.